 ISO Integrated Management System Implementation Training – ISO 9001, 14001 & 45001

-The Training Program runs for 16 weeks with two 1/2 day sessions each week.
-The training covers all the clauses of ISO 9001, 14001 and 45001 in detail so the participants will gain a thorough knowledge of the Standards and how they can integrate these requirements into their organization.
+The Training Program runs for 16 weeks with two 1/2 day sessions each week or 32 weeks with one 1/2 day session per week.
+The training covers all the clauses of ISO 9001:2015, ISO 14001:2015 and ISO 45001 in detail so the participants will gain a thorough knowledge of these Standards and how they can integrate the requirements into their organization.

 Participants earn 2 Certificates: